 There’s also the option to switch audio tracks, with French, audio-descriptive, or original audio options available for certain shows.
 It’s as yet unclear whether French viewers will be able to watch the Six Nations with English commentary on France 2.

 In Italy, DMAX will show every match live, free of charge, and in high-definition.
-You can watch one hour of content without signing up, but afterwards, you’ll have to create a DPlay account.
+You can watch one hour of content without signing up, but afterward, you’ll have to create a DPlay account.
 This doesn’t cost anything, though, and simply requires you to verify your email address.

 As with the services above, DMAX is region-locked.
 To watch, you have to either be in Italy or connected to an Italian VPN server.